DanielGroelle/OpenRussianToAnki/README.md

 In order to run this script you must have python version 3.10 or newer (preferably the latest version) installed on your computer.
 This project does not require any external packages.

 # Usage
-In the ``scraper.py`` file, there is a variable near the top called ``languagelevel``.
+In the ``scraper.py`` file, there is are a set of preferences for you to adjust.
+The first and most important is a variable called ``languagelevel``.
 This variable accepts any of the possible language levels that OpenRussian has a list of words for.
 The accepted levels are as follows:
 - A1
 - A2